Evansville Regional Airport: Facilities

 In 2020 the airport completed a covered parking area covered with solar panels, the largest such installation in the midwest.

 Terminal

-The terminal boasts a number of amenities and services for passengers and visitors.
-The WiFi lounge has 24/7 internet access and chairs and tables.
-The Meals & More restaurant serves breakfast, lunch, daily specials, and has a gift shop.
-The cocktail lounge has brand-name beers, wines, spirits, and local favorites for passengers' 21 and over enjoyment, with flat screen TVs and sitting areas.
-An assortment of different games and a play room for children are offered in the front of the terminal.
+The terminal boasts a number of amenities and services for visitors, including a business lounge, restaurant, kids area, and conference room.
 Visitors can browse a collection of airplane models with brief facts on each of the planes.
 The concourse has an observation area.
-There are meeting rooms free of charge to conduct business meetings while still in the terminal.
 Valets are available outside to assist with luggage and parking.
 Hotel shuttles to different lodging accommodations in the Evansville area can be requested in the front of the terminal.

-The terminal has two concourses set for Allegiant, American, Delta, and United, respectively.
-Concourse A has three jet bridges and one hardstand gate, while Concourse B has two jet bridges and six hardstand gates, and each has vending machines, restrooms and drinking fountains.
+The terminal has two concourses.
+Concourse A has three jet bridges and one hardstand gate, while Concourse B has two jet bridges and six hardstand gates.
+Each concourse has vending machines, restrooms, and drinking fountains.

-Delta and United operate out of Concourse A, gates A1-A4.
-Allegiant and American operate out of Concourse B, gates B1-B6.
+Delta operates out of Concourse A, while Allegiant and American operate out of Concourse B.